top of page

 Wye River Upper School Celebrates 20 years of changing the lives of gifted and talented students with learning differences.

 As their 8th-grade children approach middle school graduation, Chrissy Aull and Patricia McGlannan find themselves in a predicament.
-They don't know which high school will serve their unique children best.
-There are no specialty high schools from the Eastern Shore to Baltimore to serve their children with ADHD and anxiety, so Chrissy and Patricia decide to create the school themselves.
+They were not sure which high school would serve their unique children best.
+There were no specialty high schools on the Eastern Shore or within its proximately that would serve their children with ADHD and anxiety, so Chrissy and Patricia decided to create the school themselves.

-Beginning with nine students, three teachers, and two administrators, Wye River Upper School opens at Chesapeake College.
-Renting classroom space in the Eastern Shore Higher Education Center affords the use of the college's sports fields and library.
+Beginning with nine students, three teachers, and two administrators, Wye River Upper School opened at Chesapeake College.
+Renting classroom space in the Eastern Shore Higher Education Center afforded the use of the college's sports fields, library and cafeteria.

-The journey to changing the lives of hundreds of students who learn differently begins!
+The journey to changing the lives of hundreds of students who learn differently began!

 13 Students Served from 2002-2003